FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 To create a new Stack navigate to `Stacks` in Komodo Core and click **New Stack**.
 Give the stack a name and create it.

-> If you have existing compose projects running on the server you will deploy to then use the name of the folder (if any) the compose files are located in.
+> If you have existing compose projects running on the server that you will deploy to, then use the name of the folder (if any) the compose files are located in.
 Komodo will parse that the stack is already running so you don't need to redeploy.
 {: .prompt-tip }

 We now need to configure the new Stack so it points to our Git repo so it can find (or create) compose files for our project.
 In the newely created Stack under `Config`: